P403n1x87/austin/README.md

 ## Speedscope

 Austin output is now supported by [Speedscope].
-However, the [`austin-python`] library comes with format conversion tools that allow to convert the output from Austin to the Speedscope JSON format.
+However, the [`austin-python`] library comes with format conversion tools that allow converting the output from Austin to the Speedscope JSON format.

 If you want to give it a go you can install it using `pip` with